Famous Buildings: the Kursaal in Southend-on-Sea

 The Kursaal has changed hands and names several times over the years.
 In 1910 the building and land was bought by Luna Park and Palace of Amusements and renamed Luna Park.
 New attractions accompanied the new name, including roller coasters, a cinema and a miniature railway.
 The company claimed that 100,000 visitors went to Luna Park each week, but in 1911 a fire destroyed two attractions, the Joy Wheel and Figure of Eight Railway Coaster.
 Business suffered and Luna Park was dissolved in 1915.

 American businessman Clifton Jay Morehouse bought the park in 1915 and, possibly inspired by New York’s famous Cony Island fairground, he reinstated the name ‘Kursaal’ and converted the circus into a ballroom and ice rink!
 He also held trade exhibitions and sporting events and added a zoo which housed wolves, bears and tigers.
 It’s thought that the fairground’s infamous ‘Wall of Death’ silodrome, which opened in 1926, was the first of its kind in Britain.
-No wonder the Kursaal was one of the most successful fairgrounds in the country…
+No wonder it was one of the most successful fairgrounds in the country…

 During the late 1920s and early 1930s, the Kursaal was home to a greyhound racing stadium and Southend United FC.
-The Kursaal was closed to the public during World War II.
+The attraction was closed to the public during World War II.

 After World War II

 After World War II the Kursaal was taken over by C. J. Morehouse II and the ballroom, which had long hosted musical shows, made a name for itself during the 1970s as a rock venue.
 Queen, Thin Lizzy, Black Sabbath and more performed there!
-AC/DC even used a photograph taken at the Kursaal as a cover for their album Let There Be Rock in 1977.
+AC/DC even used a photograph taken at the venue as a cover for their album Let There Be Rock in 1977.